-You can now can register to view all past ASIPP Webinars or order CDs by Clicking here.
+You can register to view past ASIPP Webinars or order CDs by clicking here.

 If you are an ASIPP Member Physician in good standing and would like to make your customized information available on the ASIPP Dr.Finder, click here.
 If you have multiple practice locations, each location must be submitted separately.

 By providing this listing,

 ASIPP is not recommending or endorsing these physicians

 Group Purchasing Organization – Join

 announce that we have formed a partnership with Henry Schein and PedsPal, a

 national GPO that has a successful history of negotiating better prices on

 medical supplies and creating value added services for the independent